rockstor/rockstor-doc/kvm_setup.rst

     :scale: 100%
     :align: center

-Step 5 - Set our VM's **Name** and **tick "Customise configuration before install"**
+Step 5 - Set our virtual machine's **Name** and **tick "Customise configuration before install"**

 .. image:: VMM_customise_tick_step5.png
     :scale: 100%
     :align: center
-As we ticked customize we get the chance to modify our VM prior to its first launch
+As we ticked customize we get the chance to modify our virtual machine prior to its first launch

 .. image:: VMM_system_disk_sata.png
     :scale: 100%
     :align: center
 N.B. in the above we have changed what was **Disk 1** to the required **SATA Disk 1** by changing its "Disk bus" in **Advanced options** to **SATA** and then clicking on Apply.
-This is necessary as otherwise the Red Had Kickstarter semi automated installer process can fail to identify the default kvm drive type of vda.
+This is necessary as otherwise the Red Had Kickstarter semi automated installer process can fail to identify the default KVM drive type of vda (a virtio block device).

 If during Rockstor installation you receive a "Specified nonexistent disk sda in ignoredisk command" then look to this last setting.

-VM Creation Summary
+Virtual Machine Creation Summary
 ^^^^^^^^^^^^^^^^^^^
 So in the above example we have added a single system drive/disk to our virtual machine; the system-drive.
 This is good practice and can simplify the install; as well as removing the possibility of accidentally installing onto existing data drives.

 The Rockstor Install
 ^^^^^^^^^^^^^^^^^^^^
-It only remains for you to boot the above configured Virtual Machine via the **Begin Installation** button in the top left of the last dialog.
+It only remains for you to boot the above configured virtual machine via the **Begin Installation** button in the top left of the last dialog.

 .. image:: VMM_iso_boot.png
     :scale: 100%